imagej/imagej.github.io/_pages/plugins/fijiarchipelago.md

 #### Configuration on a Proprietary Cluster

 Archipelago may be run on a proprietary cluster, for instance one running SLURM or qsub, by scripting the creation of an .arc configuration file and passing it as an argument to the Fiji or ImageJ executable.
-An {% include github org='larrylindsey' repo='Stampede-Fiji-Archipelago' path='job.fiji#L126' label='example' %} showing how this is done on the vnc queue of the TACC stampede cluster is available.
+An {% include github org='larrylindsey' repo='Stampede-Fiji-Archipelago' branch='master' path='job.fiji#L126' label='example' %} showing how this is done on the vnc queue of the TACC stampede cluster is available.

 #### Saving